Heraklion Vrontissi monastery

 Location: Zaros

-Although the monastery thrived during the 16th century, its decline occurred during the Ottoman occupation period and it was ultimately abandoned after an attack in 1866.
-Throughout the years, the abandoned facilities of the monastery functioned as a livestock enclosure or a shelter during times of war.
+Although no one knows when the monastery was exactly constructed, it is believed to have been built after 900 AD, while the oldest written reference to it dates back to 1400.
+Despite having thrived during the 16th century, its decline occurred during the Ottoman Occupation period, until it was ultimately abandoned after an attack in 1866.
+Throughout the years, the facilities of the monastery functioned as livestock enclosures or shelters during times of war.
+Restoration work started in 1992.

 Map